 Information Technology Policies

-New students will find information about their UBITName (their key to the many information technology services and resources at UB), setting their password and registering to take advantage of 24/7 resets, securing their devices, and obtaining the free software provided by the technology component of their broad-based fee.
+New students will find information about their UBITName (their key to the many information technology services and resources at UB), setting their password, securing their devices, and obtaining the free software provided by the technology component of their broad-based fee.